-Target reach: All 3 reaches - 1 - 1 - 1 Canada a a a a tata Back Creek Junction in reach Compliance points Caseys Weir in reach 2 Caseys Weir in reach 2 Gowangardie Weir in reach 3 Gowangardie weir in reach 3 Potential watering action Broken River winter low flow: 15-3 30 ML/day Expected watering effects tolerant species. • Provides suitable water deptl tolerant species. • Provides suitable water depth and flow to maintain riffles, run, pool and slackwater habitats.
-Environmental objectives Maintain hydraulic habitat di macroinvertebrates. , ,, ,, , Climate scenario variations Extreme dry Dry Average Wet Required · · · Volume (ML) 75-600 75-600 0 0 Assumption Flow of 5-40 ML/day for 15 days May require the release of 20 ML/day to achieve a passing flow of 15 ML/day at Gowangardie Weir May require the release of 40 ML/day to achieve a passing flow of 30 ML/day at Gowangardie Weir May require the release of 20 ML/day to achieve a passing flow of 15 ML/day at Gowangardie Weir May require the release of 40 ML/day to achieve a passing flow of 30 ML/day at Gowangardie Weir May require the release of 40 ML/day to achieve a passing flow of 30 ML/day at Gowangardie Weir Rationale for delivery in 2022-23 Operational releases and unregulated flows may only provide limited habitat for native fish, platypus and macroinvertebrates (water depth, connectivity and quality), particularly in reach 1.
-This may have a negative impact on their health and recruitment.
+Broken River - priority 1a and 1b watering action Target reach: All 3 reaches Compliance points Back Creek Junction in reach 2 Caseys Weir in reach 2 Gowangardie Weir in reach 3 1 Potential watering action Broken River winter low flow: 30-1 .00 ML/day (minimum of 15/ML/day) Expected watering effects Permanent inundation of the channel which allows obligate submerged native plants to establish and reduces invasion of flood tolerant species.
+Provides suitable water depth and flow to maintain riffles, run, pool and slackwater habitats.
+Suitable water quality (DO) is maintained for native fish, platypus and macroinvertebrates.
+Environmental objectives Maintain hydraulic habitat diversity (riffles, slackwater and pools) which supports native fish, macrophytes and macroinvertebrates.
+Climate scenario variations Extreme dry Dry Average Wet Required • Volume (ML) 75-600 75-600 0 0 Assumption Low flow target of 15-30 ML/dayLow flow target of 15-30 ML/dayLow flow target of 15-30 ML/dayLow flow target of 30-100Low flow target of 30-100Flow of 5-40 ML/day for 15 daysFlow of 5-40 ML/day for 15 daysFlow of 5-40 ML/day for 15 daysLow flow target of 30-100ML/dayMay require the release of 20May require the release of 20ML/day to achieve a passingMay require the release of 20Low flow expected to be metLow flow expected to be metMay require the release of 15 ML/day atGowangardie WeirGowangardie WeirLow flow of 15 ML/day atLow flow expected flowsMay require the release of 40May require the release of 40ML/day to achieve a passingML/day to achieve a passingInvegulated flowsflow of 30 ML/day atGowangardie WeirGowangardie WeirGowangardie WeirInvegulated flow of 30 ML/day atGowangardie WeirGowangardie WeirGowangardie WeirInvegulated flow of 30 ML/day atGowangardie WeirGowangardie WeirGowangardie Weir Rationale for delivery in 2022-23 Operational releases and unregula depth, connectivity and quality), p ted flows may only provide limited h articularly in reach 1.
+This may have aabitat for native fish, platypus an a negative impact on their health d macroinvertebrates (water and recruitment.